StackZero

 Conclusion

-This walkthrough was just enforcement of the concepts we learned in the previous article where I explained how such vulnerability can be dangerous.
+This walkthrough was just an enforcement of the concepts we learned in the previous article where I explained how such vulnerability can be dangerous.

 Web application security can be extremely funny and rewarding, so if you liked this article I suggest you read what is OWASP TOP 10.